ozonetelgit/ozonetel-ai/README.md

 #### Numpy Implementation
 - The Numpy implementation illustrates how to perform indexing and searching using the Numpy library, a fundamental package for experimentation.
-- Easy to understand and great to make you hand dirty to play with small datasets
+- Easy to understand and great to make you hand dirty to play with small datasets (~1 Million Embeddings)
 - To explore the Numpy implementation, refer to the IPython notebook file: `Text Indexing using OzoneAI Embeding Numpy.ipynb`.

 #### Faiss Implementation